HildoBijl/stepwise/frontend/src/ui/practice/README.md

 In its most general form an exercise has these elements.

 - `exerciseId`: a unique ID (a string) for the exercise.
+- `data`: some meta-data about the exercise.
+It must either have a `skill` property to indicate which skill is being practiced or (even better) a `setup` property describing (using a `skill combiner`) which skills need to be executed to solve the exercise.
+Any other data may also be added.
 - `generateState()`: a function defined in the `shared/edu/exercises/[exerciseId].js` file.
 It returns a state through which a problem can be generated.
 For instance, for the exercise "solve a*x = b" the state can be `{ a: 3, b: 18 }`.
 - `processAction({ action, state, progress, history, updateSkills })`: a reducer-like function (defined in the same file) that takes an action (for instance `{type: "input", input: { ans: 6 }}`), a state and a previous progress parameter and returns a new progress parameter.
 This is the heart of the exercise: it determines if the action solves the exercise or not.
 There are a few special things to keep in mind here.
 ..- When the progress has a parameter `{ done: true }` then the exercise is registered as done.
 It means no further actions are possible.
 However, a new exercise can be started.
 (It is not possible to start a new exercise when the previous one isn't done.)